monumental-movement/monumental-movement.github.io/en/_posts/2025-11-01-column-gundam.md

 ### List of theme songs and insert songs (table format appendix)

 Below is an excerpt list of major works and representative songs.
-In fact, it is possible to create a list of hundreds of songs as an appendix.

 | Work title | Song title | Singer | Composer/Lyricist | Notes |
 |---------|---------|---------|--------------------------|---------|